AntoineRichard/Deep-Model-Identification-Toolbox/README.md

 ## Settings

 This section covers the different parameters that can be adjusted through command line arguments.

-### General principle

 To ease the use of this tool, we rely on argparse to parse the arguments provided by the user.
-To feed the argument and start training use the following command:

-python3 rules.py ''A list of arguments''
+Please find thereafter the list of available arguments.

 ### Data-Loading arguments